oxcompsoc/learntocode/session2/README.md

 name_of_person = input("Please enter your name: ")
 say_hi(name_of_person)
 ```
-If we run this program, we will see that it does exatly the same thing as before.
+If we run this program, we will see that it does exactly the same thing as before.
 However, instead of writing out the whole print statement each time, we could now do:

 ```python
 say_hi("Mark")